Betr Picks promo code CBSSPORTS: Get $210 in bonus credits for Week 7 NFL, MLB playoffs

 Betr Picks offers new players $10 in Betr Bucks for registering, plus a deposit match up to $200 with the Betr promo code CBSSPORTS

-Midweek college football is back with a pair of Wednesday games, not to mention Game 3 of the ALCS between the Blue Jays and Mariners.
-Thus, it is a great time to hop on the Betr Picks promo code CBSSPORTS.
-That's not all you can wager on at several of the best DFS apps as you could also look ahead with NFL player props on Thursday Night Football.
-It features Steelers vs. Bengals and a matchup of 40-something quarterbacks in Aaron Rodgers and Joe Flacco.
+Monday's a huge night for Seattle sports fans with the Seahawks vs. Texans one half of a MNF doubleheader, in addition to the Mariners vs. Blue Jays with a World Series berth on the line.
+Whether you live in the Pacific Northwest or not, this is the ideal time to use the Betr Picks promo code CBSSPORTS.
+Like many of best DFS apps, Betr allows you to make wagers across multiple sports, whether they be NFL player props or MLB betting picks.
 This Betr Picks promotion gives new users $10 in bonus credits and a deposit match worth up to $200.
 Click here to get the latest Betr Picks promo code for new users:

 Here are the steps to follow in order to sign up and claim the Betr promo.